ShakibaMirbagheri/testrepo/README.md

-# My Task
+# Sample java task

-Language: python
+Language: java

-Output Directory: src/new_feature
+Output Directory: ness.model.pojo.SimpleUser

-Write a function that adds two numbers.
+Create a java class, that will have some public fields: uuid (String) name (String) surname (String) age (Integer)
+Add also, a constructor and toString method.